Police search for missing 10-year-old last seen in Moline, Illinois

-MOLINE, Ill.
-(KWQC) - Police are asking for the community's help in finding a missing 10-year-old girl out of Moline, Illinois.
+Police are asking for the community's help in finding a missing 10-year-old girl out of Moline, Illinois.

 Police say 10-year-old Chloe Hoss was last seen in the Cloverleaf Trailer Park.
 That's located in the 3300 block of 45th Avenue A in Moline.
 She was last seen Tuesday evening and has not returned home.